Jason Powell

 Jason Powell is an American politician.
 As a Democrat, he has represented District 53 in the Tennessee House of Representatives since 2013.

 Early life

-Powell was born on January 25, 1978, in Nashville, TN.
+Powell was born on January 25, 1978, in Nashville, Tennessee.
 He married Heather Corum, a nonprofit executive.
 The couple have two children named Sophie and Hawkes.

 Education

 Powell attended Montgomery Bell Academy for high school.
-Powell also attended college at University of Colorado and University of Memphis, he went in as a representative of the nation's largest college student government.
+Powell also attended the University of Colorado Boulder and University of Memphis, he went in as a representative of the nation's largest college student government.
+He received a Master of Public Administration from Tennessee State University.
 Powell used to teach in public schools; he taught in schools in his district as well.

 Powell has worked in real estate and nonprofit management.

 Religion

 He attended Saint Matthias Church and he was also baptized there.